stephen-njiu/CryptoZinga/README.md

 * We only trade at the direction of the market
 * We dynamically set the stop loss and take profit using ATR.
 We do testing between setting the stop loss multiplier to 1 or 1.5.
 * The take profit is hard coded to be 2X the stop loss to give a risk to reward ration of 1:2.
-* 1. When there is a crossover which is above the sma_100, we go long
+* 1. When there is a crossover we go long
-* 2. When there is a crossunder which is below the sma_100, we go short <br>
+* 2. When there is a crossunder we go short <br>
 * <i> The two will serve as our baseline model for forecasting</i>
 ## What is the next Step
 1. The next step is to build lower stop loss, upper stop loss, lower take profit, and upper take profit for each candle!